 If you drive a Honda in one of our top 20 metro cities for car theft, you’re at the highest risk for having your vehicle stolen.
 The 2000 Civic and 1997 Accord, respectively, topped the National Insurance Crime Bureau’s list for car models most likely to be stolen in 2018.2

 Pickup trucks are at a high risk of being stolen too.
 Nearly half of the top 10 most stolen vehicles are full-sized pickup trucks from Ford, Chevrolet, Dodge, and GMC.

-With eight cities listed in the 20 safest, the South ranks as the safest region in the country when it comes to car theft.
-Texas is particularly safe: five of its cities rank in the top 20 cities with fewest car thefts.
-The Midwest comes in a close second, with six cities in the top 20.
-But Lakewood Township, New Jersey, ranks as the safest metropolitan city in the country with 25.3 car thefts per 100,000 people.
+With nine cities listed in the 20 safest, the South ranks as the safest region in the country when it comes to car theft.
+Texas is particularly safe: seven of its cities rank in the top 20 cities with fewest car thefts.
+The East Coast and Midwest both come in second, with four cities apiece in the top 20.
+And Naperville, Illinois, ranks as the safest metropolitan city in the country with 26.3 car thefts per 100,000 people.